St0lenThunda/FreelanceScripts/csv_json_converter/README.md

 # 🧮 CSV ⇄ JSON Tool
 [← Back to Main README](../README.md)

+> ## Purpose
-A two-way data converter built in Python.
+> A two-way data converter built in Python.
 Use it to transform:

 - CSV → JSON (`c2j`)
 - JSON → CSV (`j2c`)